 Since inception, we have incurred significant operating losses.
-Our net losses were \$198.5 million, \$117.7 million and \$53.5 million for the years ended December 31, 2016, 2015 and 2014, respectively, and \$149.2 million for the six months ended June 30, 2017.
-As of June 30, 2017, we had an accumulated deficit of \$632.6 million.
-We have never generated any revenue from product sales.
-Our most advanced product candidates are in clinical development stages and we have not yet obtained marketing approval for a product candidate, other than IDHIFA®, which was approved by the FDA on August 1, 2017 for the treatment of adult patients with R/R AML and an IDH2 mutation as detected by an FDA-approved test.
-We may never have another product candidate approved for commercialization.
+Our net losses were \$198.5 million, \$117.7 million and \$53.5 million for the years ended December 31, 2016, 2015 and 2014, respectively, and \$226.4 million for the nine months ended September 30, 2017.
+As of September 30, 2017, we had an accumulated deficit of \$709.8 million.
+Other than revenue from royalties on sales of IDHIFA®, we have not generated any revenue from product sales.
+Our most advanced product candidates are in clinical development stages and we have not yet obtained marketing approval for a product candidate, other than U.S. Food and Drug Administration's, or FDA, approval of IDHIFA® on August 1, 2017 for the treatment of adult patients with relapsed or refractory acute myeloid leukemia, or R/R AML, and an IDH2 mutation as detected by an FDA-approved test.
 We have financed our operations primarily through private placements of our preferred stock, our initial public offering and the concurrent private placement, our follow-on public offerings and our collaboration agreements with Celgene Corporation and its subsidiaries, or Celgene, focused on cancer metabolism and metabolic immuno-oncology.
 We have devoted substantially all of our efforts to research and development.
 Although we may from time to time report profitable results, we expect to continue to incur significant expenses and increasing operating losses for the foreseeable future.
 The net losses we incur may fluctuate significantly from quarter to quarter.
 We anticipate that our expenses will increase substantially if and as we:

-- initiate and continue clinical trials for our product candidates, including: ivosidenib, AG-881 and AG-348; - continue our research and preclinical development of our product candidates; - · seek to identify additional product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any medicines for which we may obtain marketing approval; - require the manufacture of larger quantities of product candidates for clinical development and, potentially, commercialization; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; - add additional personnel to support our product development and planned future commercialization efforts and our operations;
+- initiate and continue clinical trials for our product candidates, including: ivosidenib, AG-881 and AG-348; - continue our research and preclinical development of our product candidates; - seek to identify additional product candidates; - seek marketing approvals for our product candidates that successfully complete clinical trials; - establish a sales, marketing and distribution infrastructure to commercialize any medicines for which we may obtain marketing approval; - require the manufacture of larger quantities of product candidates for clinical development and, potentially, commercialization; - maintain, expand and protect our intellectual property portfolio; - hire additional clinical, quality control and scientific personnel; - add additional personnel to support our product development and planned future commercialization efforts and our operations;

-- · add equipment and physical infrastructure to support our research and development; and - acquire or in-license other medicines and technologies.
+- add equipment and physical infrastructure to support our research and development; and - acquire or in-license other medicines and technologies.